pluginsGLPI/doc/source/anonymize/index.rst

 -  User profile

 .. figure:: images/Anonymize-2.png
-   :alt: Alt text
+   :alt: Profiles

-   Alt text

 Anonymisable data per profile (predefined)
 ------------------------------------------

 Each profile has an element assigned to it.
 You will need to define the value of each attribute that it will be able to anonymise (or not)

 .. figure:: images/Anonymize-3.png
-   :alt: Alt text
+   :alt:

-   Alt text

 Email
 ~~~~~

 .. info::
-   :collapsible:
 - **users_id**
 - **is_default**
 - **email**